Push and Pull

 git commit -m "your message here"

-Upload your local commits to the remote repository so others can see and build on your changes.
+Upload your local commits to the remote GitHub repository using git push.
+This way, your files are saved remotely, and others can view and build on your changes.

 git push origin main

-You can also replace main with your branch name.
+You can also replace main with your branch name if you are working from a branch.

-Download and merge the latest changes from the remote repository to keep your local copy up to date.
+Download and merge the latest changes from the remote repository into your local machine using git pull.

 git pull